jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         sleep_time=f'{sleep_hour}:00'
     ...

-  and the terminal shows an :ref:`AssertionError` that looks like
+  and the terminal shows an :ref:`AssertionError` that looks like one of these

   .. code-block:: python